ergo-services/actor/metrics/README.md

 - **Network Traffic per Node** -- inbound and outbound byte rate per node.
 Nodes with disproportionately high byte rate relative to message rate are sending larger payloads -- useful for identifying nodes that transfer bulk data
 - **Network Messages Detail** -- message rate between each pair of connected nodes.
 Helps trace specific inter-node communication paths and detect unexpected or missing connections
 - **Network Traffic Detail** -- byte rate between each pair of connected nodes.
 Useful for identifying which specific node-to-node link is saturated or carrying the most data

-#### Nodes Overview

-A table at the bottom listing all selected nodes with columns: Node name, Uptime, Processes, Running, Zombie, Memory.
-Sorted by process count (descending).
-Provides a quick snapshot for comparing nodes side by side -- helps spot nodes that have recently restarted (low uptime), are overloaded (high process count), or have issues (non-zero zombie count).

 ## Best Practices